yakovmanshin/YMFF/README.md

 `FeatureFlagStoreProtocol` has two required methods: `containsValue(forKey:)` and `value(forKey:)`.

 ### Firebase Remote Config
-Firebase’s Remote Config is one of the most popular tools to manage feature flags on the back-end side.
+Firebase’s Remote Config is one of the most popular tools to manage feature flags on the server side.
 Remote Config’s `RemoteConfigValue` requires use of different methods to retrieve values of different types.
 Integration of YMFF with Remote Config, although doesn’t look very pretty, is quite simple.

 ```swift
 import FirebaseRemoteConfig